Davy-G/Davy-G/README.md

 Currently I study at Georgian-American university, where i try to learn more about IT and help anyone that has questions about the topics i know.

 Thank you very much for reading! ♥

+p.s if you can, you can support me by starring my repos! thank you in advance! ♥
 </p>

 <hr>